ZTStew/Pyton-Image-To-Icon-Converter/README.md

 # Description:
-Program takes a fixed image location and converts said image into a .ico file
+Program takes images from `to_convert`, converts the images into a .ico files and saves them to `converted`

 ## Requirements:
 - None